ENERZAi/OptimaV2-Docs/docs/guide/inference.md

         `rt::Tensor` in C++ API does not verify shape and/or type of input value.
 Use with caution.

 === "Python"
-    Becauseof the device manages tensor memory, tensors cannot be created by user.
+    Because the device manages tensor memory, tensors cannot be created by user.
 So users should use `rt.Tensor` objects that are provided by `rt.InferRequest` and copy datas using methods in `rt.Tensor`.

     To give input tensor data for the model, refer the code below: